n8upham/n8upham.github.io/_posts/2015-10-05-New-article-in-sarem-book.markdown

 Unfortunately we cannot distribute a pdf of the chapter yet.

-However, here is a main figure from the chapter, and an abstract is pasted below:
+However, here is a main figure from the chapter, and the abstract is pasted below:

 <img src="http://n8upham.github.io/images/Fig6-cv2.jpg" height="200" />